 New building codes, custom color matching & other areas of debate

-3) The invention of inset 6 way adjustable hinges now makes inset cabinetry only a small percentage upgrade in many mid range cabinet lines.
-In the past inset and beaded inset cabinetry was only available from very high end custom cabinet lines.
+3. The invention of inset 6-way adjustable hinges now makes inset cabinetry only a small percentage upgrade in many mid range cabinet lines.
+In the past, inset and beaded inset cabinetry were only available from very high end custom cabinet lines.

-5) Although not available in the design software kitchen designers routinely use yet because renderings and price catalogs would take too long to load, CAD programs can now create images of kitchens that are hard to distinguish from actual photographs.
+5. Although not available in the design software because renderings and price catalogs would take too long to load, CAD programs can now create images of kitchens that are hard to distinguish from actual photographs.
 Once this technology becomes available in the CAD programs that contain kitchen cabinet pricing, kitchen designers will be able to show customers nearly photographic representations of what their proposed kitchens will look like.
-Amazingly many cabinet company catalogs no longer contain photographs of actual kitchens but are CAD reproductions.
+Many cabinet company catalogs no longer contain photographs of actual kitchens but are CAD reproductions.

 The photos above are of an actual kitchen beautifully photographed by Scott Fredrick Photography and designed by Paul.

 Wishing everyone a Happy Halloween and of course as Julia said …

 Paul, Ray, Mary, Tom, and Julie